Numorian/yawast-ng/docs/tls.md

 ### Tests Performed

-Via either SSL Labs or sslyze, YAWAST performs a large number of checks, including some custom things that neither of these scanners currently offer.
+Via either SSL Labs or sslyze, yawast-ng performs a large number of checks, including some custom things that neither of these scanners currently offer.
 For the most up-to-date list of what they check for, please see the [Checks Performed](https://numorian.github.io/yawast-ng/checks/) page.

 ## SSL Labs Mode